cnvx/cobalt/README.md

 # cobalt

-Convolutional neural network for image based object classification.
+Convolutional neural network for image-based object classification.

 ## About